 Carbon 14: Climate is Culture

-Carbon 14: Climate is Culture is the inaugural programming coming out of the North American office of Cape Farewell – the Cape Farewell Foundation, based in Toronto.
-It is a two-year project that began with an intensive workshop on the shores of Lake Ontario in the fall of 2011 and continues with a wide range of programming activities, culminating in a major exhibition at the Royal Ontario Museum's (ROM) Centre for Contemporary Culture, a performing arts festival with The Theatre Centre (Toronto), and a rich series of public programs and events.
+Carbon 14: Climate is Culture is the culmination of two years of work by the Toronto based Cape Farewell Foundation and a team of artists, performers, and cultural producers.
+Culminating in a major exhibition at the Royal Ontario Museum’s (ROM) Centre for Contemporary Culture, it also featured a performing arts festival with The Theatre Centre (Toronto), and a rich series of public programs and events.

 Carbon 14: Climate is Culture Exhibition